ur-whitelab/hoomd-tf/sphinx-docs/source/compilation.rst

 Python and GCC requirements
 --------------------------------

-If you install tensorflow with pip, as recommended, this provides a pre-built version of tensorflow which has specific GCC and Python versions.
-When you compile hoomd-tf, these must match what is found by cmake.
-So if your version of tensorflow used gcc-7x, then you must have gcc-7x available on your machine.
+If you install TensorFlow with pip, as recommended, this provides a pre-built version of TensorFlow which has specific GCC and Python versions.
+When you compile Hoomd-tf, these must match what is found by cmake.
+So if your version of TensorFlow used gcc-7x, then you must have gcc-7x available on your machine.
-The Cmake script in hoomd-tf will check for this and tell you if they do not match.
+The cmake script in Hoomd-tf will check for this and tell you if they do not match.

 .. _simple_compiling: